3 ways you can use Facebook Messenger for marketing

 - Create a custom audience in Facebook Ads, sending traffic to your Messenger opt-in page.

-By following these steps, it is possible to shift your focus to Messenger and take advantage of the marketing potential it holds.
-This method also ensures that you are GDPR compliant, as by obtaining explicit opt-in consent you can ensure the data you collect can be used in a safe and protected way, thus building confidence among your customers.
+By following these steps, it is possible to shift your focus to marketing on Facebook Messenger.
+This method also ensures that you are GDPR compliant, as you obtain explicit opt-in consent.
+You can ensure the data you collect can be used in a safe and protected way, thus building confidence among your customers.

 3. Try video and AR for Facebook Messenger

 Video marketing is huge, with thousands of hours of video content watched every day on YouTube and other platforms.
-This potential is now being tapped into, as last month Facebook launched autoplay video ads in its Messenger app and will gradually roll out the feature in line with user interactions and responses.
+This potential is now being tapped into, as last month Facebook launched autoplay video ads in its Messenger app.
+It will gradually roll out the feature in line with user interactions and responses.

-However, according to Marketing Land, as yet Messenger video ads are only available as an extension of a Facebook campaign and so are not viable as a stand-alone marketing tool.
+However, according to Marketing Land, Messenger video ads are only available as an extension of a Facebook campaign.
+This means they are not viable as a stand-alone marketing tool.
 This could all change when the feature is rolled out in August if marketer demand proves high and the feature delivers results.

-Facebook Messenger has huge potential as a marketing tool for brands of all shapes and sizes, and the prevalence of existing Facebook marketing strategies means that, for many, making the shift will not be too much of a leap.
-As Facebook adds new features and brands demonstrate that it delivers results, this move towards Messenger only looks set to continue.
+Facebook Messenger has huge potential as a marketing tool for brands of all shapes and sizes.
+The prevalence of existing Facebook marketing strategies means making the shift will not be too much of a leap.
+As Facebook adds new features that delivers results, this move towards Messenger only looks set to continue.